darakian/darakian.github.io/_posts/2017-11-23-playstation-video.md

 First lets look at the movies with ddh
 ```
-199 Total files: 1025 Megabytes
+199 Total files (with duplicates): 1025 Megabytes
-123 Total unique files: 928 Megabytes
+123 Total files (without duplicates): 928 Megabytes
-33 Total shared files: 35 Megabytes
+83 Single instance files: 867 Megabytes
+40 Shared instance files: 61 Megabytes (116 instances)
 ```
 As expected there's a little bit of overlap with just shy of a gigabyte of unique data spanning the three discs.
 That's two CDs worth of data right there!

 Using ddh on the three mounted disc images, I found some interesting results.
 ```
-10131 Total files: 1756 Megabytes
+10131 Total files (with duplicates): 1756 Megabytes
-3134 Total unique files: 1168 Megabytes
+3134 Total files (without duplicates): 1168 Megabytes
-2950 Total shared files: 268 Megabytes
+144 Single instance files: 871 Megabytes
+2990 Shared instance files: 297 Megabytes (9987 instances)
 ```
 Using du and tree as sanity checks I verified that there are indeed 10131 files and that the disc usage is indeed 1756MB (which makes sense for a game of 3 CDs).
 What's immediately shocking to see is that the unique files found sum up to be less than what can fit in 2 CDs worth of storage space.
 I spent days pouring over this and something I ran into while writing this post is the fact that there are duplicates of the same file on the same disc.
 This seems to be the result of a tactic I recall some game developers talking about for older disc based consoles.
 The idea was to place the same file in multiple locations on disc to lower the seek time for accessing these files and thus to make the game play a little smoother.

 ## Shared files
 So what are the shared files?
-Well with 2950 of them (that's a unique count not an instance count) I won't go into all of them.
+Well with 2990 of them in just under 10,000 places so, I won't go into all of them.
 Some shared files are pretty obvious such as these magic files from the magic directories
 ```
 FF7Disc1/magic/kona.bin - e04de3eb68049869
 FF7Disc2/magic/kona.bin - e04de3eb68049869